Skip to main navigation menu Skip to main content Skip to site footer

 • Ingarden Roman, 2013, O tłumaczeniach, w: Piotr de Bończa Bukowski, Magda Heydel (red.), Polska myśl przekładoznawcza.
 Antologia, Wydawnictwo Uniwersytetu Jagiellońskiego, Kraków, s.
 79–102.

-• MacMillan Katie, 2002, Narratives of social disruption: Education news in the British tabloid press, „Discourse: Studies in the Cultural Politics of Education”, nr 23(1): 27–38.
+• MacMillan Katie, 2002, Narratives of Social Disruption: Education News in the British Tabloid Press, „Discourse: Studies in the Cultural Politics of Education”, t.
+23(1), s.
+27–38.

 • MacMillan Katie, Edwards Derek, 1999, Who Killed the Princess?
 Description and Blame in the British Press, „Discourse Studies”, t.
 1(2), s.
 151–174.

-• Ossowski Stanisław, 2001, O osobliwościach nauk społecznych, PWN, Warszawa.
+• Ossowski Stanisław, 2001, O osobliwościach nauk społecznych, Wydawnictwo Naukowe PWN, Warszawa.

-• Rawls Anne Warfield, 2002, Editor’s Introduction, w: Garfinkel Harold, Ethnomethodology’s program. working out Durkheim’s aphorism, Rowman & Littlefield Publishers, Lanham, Boulder, New York, Oxford, s.
+• Rawls Anne Warfield, 2002, Editor’s Introduction, w: Harold Garfinkel, Ethnomethodology’s Program.
+Working out Durkheim’s Aphorism, Rowman & Littlefield Publishers, Lanham, Boulder, New York–Oxford, s.
 1–64.

-• Rorty Richard, 1999, Obiektywność, relatywizm i prawda, Aletheia, Warszawa.
+• Rorty Richard, 1999, Obiektywność, relatywizm i prawda, tłum.
+Janusz Margański, Aletheia, Warszawa.

-• Sacks Harvey, 1992, Lectures on conversation.
-Vol 1 i 2, Blackwell Publishing, Oxford.
+• Sacks Harvey, 1992, Lectures on Conversation, Blackwell Publishing, Oxford.

 • Święch Jerzy, 2013, Przekłady i autokomentarze, w: Piotr de Bończa Bukowski, Magda Heydel (red.), Polska myśl przekładoznawcza.
 Antologia, Wydawnictwo Uniwersytetu Jagiellońskiego, Kraków, s.
 193–216.

-• Tileagă Cristian, Stokoe Elizabeth, 2016, Introduction: the evolution of discursive psychology.
-From classic to contemporary themes, w: Cristian Tileagă, Elizabeth Stokoe (red.), Discursive psychology.
-Classic and contemporary issues, Routledge, London and New York, s.
+• Tileagă Cristian, Stokoe Elizabeth, 2016, Introduction: The Evolution of Discursive Psychology.
+From Classic to Contemporary Themes, w: Cristian Tileagă, Elizabeth Stokoe (red.), Discursive Psychology.
+Classic and Contemporary Issues, Routledge, London–New York, s.
 1–11.

-• Venuti Laurence, 1995, Translator’s Invisibility: A History of Translation, Routledge, Londyn.
+• Venuti Laurence, 1995, Translator’s Invisibility.
+A History of Translation, Routledge, London.

-• Wiggins Sally, Potter Jonathan, 2008, Discursive psychology, w: Carla Willig, Wendy Stainton-Rogers (red.), Handbook of qualitative research in psychology, Sage, London, Thousand Oaks, New Delhi, Singapore, s.
+• Wiggins Sally, Potter Jonathan, 2007, Discursive Psychology, w: Carla Willig, Wendy Stainton-Rogers (red.), Handbook of Qualitative Research in Psychology, Sage, London, s.
 73–90.

 • Wodak Ruth, 2011, Wstęp: badania nad dyskursem — ważne pojęcie i terminy, w: Ruth Wodak, Michał Krzyżanowski (red.), Jakościowa analiza dyskursu w naukach społecznych, Łośgraf, Warszawa, s.
 11–48.